Numerically Stable Softmax and Cross Entropy

 \]

 Here, we're taking advantage of the rule \(a\cdot b^x = b^{x + \log_b a}\).
-As a result, we are given the ability to offset our inputs by any constant we choose.
-So, if we want to prevent large numbers, we can simply set \(\log C = -\max(x)\):
+As a result, we are given the ability to offset our inputs by any constant of our choosing.
+For example, if we set that constant to \(\log C = -\max(x)\):

 \[